alexkehayias/chocolatier/README.md

 Note: this is an idempotent operation and you can not subscribe more than once.

-The subscribed component will receive the event in it's inbox (third arg to component functions by default) the frame after it is emitted.
-This means the game loop acts as a double buffer (atomic operation on game state changes) so in the middle of iterating through systems and components you can not inadvertently send and receive a message that could change the systems state.
+The subscribed component will receive the event in it's inbox (third arg to component functions by default) as soon as the component function is called next.
+This allows for events to be sent and received within the same frame.

 ## Tilemaps